Mr. O'Connell's Technology Home Page

 • Select the Horizontal Type Tool (T)

-• Click in the middle of the button, and type extracurricular (warning- there is no spell check in Photoshop.
+• Type extracurricular (warning- there is no spell check in Photoshop.
 Make sure you spell everything correctly.
 Spelling ALWAYS counts, in school and in life).

 *Note: When editing in Photoshop, you must select the proper layer on the right hand side of the screen in the layers palette first.